 - How will the old and new cards be reported to the credit bureaus?

-- How could the swap affect my utilization ratios?
+- How will the swap affect my utilization ratio?

 - What happens to existing rewards?

 - Should I shop other issuers?

 1. Will the issuer do a credit check?